rafaelma/pgbackman/docs/manual.rst

 clone databases between production / pre-production and/or development servers.

-Nevertheless, they give us a great flexibility in several cases and are also an easy way of taken backups of databases not requiring PITR backups.
+Nevertheless, logical backups give us a great flexibility in several situations and are also an easy way of taking backups of databases not requiring PITR backups.

-When taking a backup of a database we need the following information to be sure we can make a restore that includes 100% of the data and definitions from the target database:
+When taking a backup of a database we need the following information to be sure we can make a restoration that includes 100% of the data and definitions from the target database:

 #.
 Database schema
 #.
 Database data